luisjo819UCLA/UDEP-Economics-Machine-Learning-Selected-Student-Projects/README.md

-# UDEP-Economics-Machine-Learning-Selected-Student-Projects
-Selected Projects of my Machine Learning and Python Class at UDEP 2025.
 # UDEP – Economics & Machine Learning: Selected Student Projects

 This repository collects a small set of student projects from the course **“Introduction to Machine Learning with Python”** (Economics, Universidad de Piura).